Best Workout Apps

 The Bosu Balance Trainer is the name brand for this type of balance trainer and it’s a good option if you want a commercial-grade balance ball trainer in your home gym.

-The Bosu Ball is the balance trainer and can be spotted in many commercial gyms and fitness facilities around the world, and with good reason.
-It’s fairly easy to use, though it can be deceptively simple at times, and is perfect for bodyweight exercises or putting a new twist on resistance training (either with dumbbells or resistance bands).
+The Bosu Ball is one of the most popular balance boards that can be spotted in many commercial gyms and fitness facilities around the world, and with good reason.
+It’s fairly easy to use, though it can be deceptively simple at times, and is versatile enough to use for a wide variety of exercises.

 Most of us here have used a Bosu Ball, or something similar, but GGR staff writer and product tester Caroline Lubinsky got to spend some time with it for this roundup.
 “It’s super versatile,” she says.
 “I’ve used mine for a twist on burpees, almost like an ab mat for crunches, and up-downs.”